skienzmatishun/rippreport/content/p/oil/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A large oil tanker with wooden masts, sails, and side cannons flies a skull-and-crossbones flag while sailing on the water at dusk
+summary: Former State Senator Tripp Pittman and former Mayor Tim Kant bypassed public approvals to funnel lucrative oil cleanup contracts straight into private pockets.
+  Records show hundreds of thousands in taxpayer checks changed hands without valid contracts or proper licensing.
+Public funds vanished while politicians profited off local disasters.
 ---
 This was submitted by a knowledgeable source: